dukersss13/COVID-19-Logistic-Growth-Model/README.md

 The expected number of new cases for the following day.

-The expected number of new deaths for the following day.
+The estimated number of new deaths for the following day.

 The logistic growth plot.

+The dat with where total number of infections peak + the count of cases.

-The expected end date (the first day without infections/new cases).
+The estimated end date (the first day without infections/new cases).

-The expected number of deaths by the end date.
+The estimated number of deaths by the end date.

-The expected mortality rate by the end date.
+The estimated mortality rate by the end date.